-In our article “The 5 Biggest XML Sitemap Mistakes to Avoid,” we talked about the top mistakes we see when it comes to XML sitemap files, such as listing non-compliant pages and omitting important pages.
+In our article “The 5 Biggest XML Sitemap Mistakes to Avoid,” we talked about the top mistakes we see when it comes to XML sitemap files, such as listing non-indexable pages and omitting important pages.
 Avoiding mistakes like these is important because having an accurate, up-to-date sitemap can ensure Google doesn’t miss any content you want indexed or waste your crawl budget on URLs you don’t care about.

 So how do you audit the URLs in your sitemap?
 You could manually comb through your sitemap files, but that would be impractical — especially on a site with millions of URLs.
 An easier option would be to conduct a programmatic crawl with a tool like Botify to scan your URLs for errors.